pwichmann/SVG_on_nodeJS/README.md

 "It turns out that your SVG data doesn't define a fill but expects the default fill to cascade through.
 Unfortunately this doesn't seem to work on Node.js.
 I believe it's because styles don't cascade for SVG elements in JSDOM yet.
 I'd recommend _explicitly_ setting styles in your SVG data for now."

-* TODO: How do I set styles in the *.svg?
-Can I add the style using code?
+* Add the fill by editing the *.svg's XML:
-* Add e.g. this in the SVG XML: fill="#000000"
+  * e.g. add this in the SVG XML: fill="#000000"
+* TODO: Can the style be added automatically using code?
+E.g. in paper.js?

 #### Paper.js does not feature 'futures' yet to manage synchronous workflow